 Information is critical to ensuring we can be there for children in danger all around the world.
 It helps us operate as efficiently as possible and to make sure our interactions with you are timely, relevant and tailored for you.
 To do this, we may collect information about you in the following ways:

-- When you interact with us such when you make a donation, take a campaign action or attend an event.
-Sometimes you might be interacting with an organisation working on our behalf but we are still responsible for your information.
+- When you interact with us such when you donate, take a campaign action or attend an event.
+Sometimes you might be interacting with an organisation working on our behalf, but we are still responsible for your information.

-- When you interact with third parties such as when you make a donation through a third party website e.g. Just Giving and give your permission for your information to be shared with us.
+- When you interact with third parties such as when you donate through a third-party website, such as Just Giving, and give your permission for your information to be shared with us.
 Similarly, if you engage with us on social media and messaging services like Facebook, WhatsApp or Twitter you might give us permission to access information from those accounts.
-The data we are given access to by social media services will vary but will always be in line with the Terms of that particular service.
+The data we are given access to by social media services will vary but will always be in line with the terms of that service.

-- When you visit our website we may gather information, such as which pages you visit or how long you spend reading a particular page.
+- When you visit our website we may gather information, such as which pages you visit or how long you spend reading a page.
 This data helps us to improve your online experience, for example by adding new features, or removing elements that make the website difficult to use.
 We may also use data and insights to help inform the choice of words and images that appear on the site, in order to improve visitors’ response to our campaigns.
 You can find out more in the section on cookies below.

-We may also collect information about the donations you make to us, the campaign actions you may take or events that you may register for or participate in, and details from any interactions with our Supporter Care Team.
+We may also collect information about the donations you make to us, the campaign actions you take or events that you register for or participate in, and details from any interactions with our Supporter Care team.